 Temperatures are dropping by the day, so make sure you're not overpaying for your energy by switching to a fixed deal now.
 Enter your postcode below to get started.

 1. Insulate your loft

 A lot of a house's heat is lost through the roof, because heat rises.
-If your loft isn't insulated yet, investing in loft insulation could save you £128 per year (on average) on your energy bills.
-If your loft has been insulated but it was a long time ago, or the insulation is less than 270mm in thickness, then an investment of £100 could save you around £40 per year.
+If your loft isn't insulated yet, investing in loft insulation could save you £12 per year on your energy bills.

 2. Get your cavity walls insulated

 Cost: Between £330 and £725, depending on the house type, but less or even free if you qualify for funding via the Energy Company Obligation (ECO) scheme.

 The ECO scheme was launched in 2013 to tackle fuel poverty and help the UK with its target to reduce carbon emissions.
 It requires that medium and large energy suppliers contibute funds for energy efficiency measures in British homes.

 And with about a third of all heat lost in un-insulated homes going through the walls, using the ECO scheme to cover the costs of cavity wall insulation can make a very big difference in your energy bills - up to £245 on average per year.

 3. Add floor insulation